Most People Don’t Know The Difference Between The Telstra 3G and 4G Networks

 - Boost Mobile :

 Since moving to 4G, they have become the number 1 most clicked partner on this website.
 By some way.
 You can read a more detailed review here.
 Boost Mobile say they use the Telstra Mobile Network – now with 4G !
-We believe it is the same network footprint as other Telstra resellers have.
+Boost are the only phone company which offer the same network footprint as other Telstra resellers have.

 How does Telstra’s network coverage compare ?